Olav Bjaaland: Biography

 Olav Olavsen Bjaaland was born on the Søndre Bjaaland farm at Morgedal in Telemark, Norway.
 At the turn of the century, Bjaaland, together with the Hemmestveit brothers were among the best skiers in Norway.
 In 1902, he won the nordic combined at the Holmenkollen Ski Festival, to this day the classic event in nordic skiing.
 In 1909 Bjaaland, together with five others were invited to France to compete with the best skiers of Europe.

 On this trip, Bjaaland by chance met Roald Amundsen.
-The already-successful explorer invited Bjaaland to join his forthcoming expedition to the North Pole.
+The already successful explorer invited Bjaaland to join his forthcoming expedition to the North Pole.
 Bjaaland was thrilled, and still believing that they were heading to the North Pole.
 However, they left Oslo, Norway on 7 June 1910 heading south to race for the Antarctic pole against Robert Falcon Scott.

 Bjaaland was a skilled carpenter, and on the trip he managed to reduce the prefabricated sledges bought in Oslo (Scott had bought the same type of sledges for his expedition, although never modified them) from 88 kg to 22 kg, without reducing their strength notably.
 On the actual sledge journey from the Bay of Whales to the pole and return, Bjaaland was often used as a forerunner so that the dogs had something to run after.
 He was known for being able to ski such that the traces he made formed almost perfect straight lines in the terrain.
 After returning from the successful conquest of the pole, Amundsen asked Bjaaland to go north with him to explore the Northeast Passage, but he turned down the offer.

 In later years Bjaaland went back to Telemark and set up a successful ski manufacturing workshop with money lent from Amundsen.
 In 1961, Bjaaland died peacefully at age 88; of the five to reach the South Pole, he lived the longest, and was the only one to witness the advances made by the IGY in Antarctica, including the construction of the permanent South Pole base named Amundsen–Scott in honor of his expedition leader.

-The Bjaaland Museum in Telemark, Norway has a small collection of photographs and other memorabilia from the South Pole expedition and is well worth a visit.
+The Bjaaland Museum in Telemark, Norway has a small collection of photographs and other memorabilia from the South Pole expedition.